The stream of consciousness vs today

 In simplified words, the stream of consciousness can best be described as a trail of random thoughts that fly hysterically from this place to that, from gardens of love to the deserts of wickedness, from the caverns of goofiness to the pleasures of heaven.
 It is a technique which behaves like a wayward kite in the sky.
 To illustrate through my scrambled thought process that usually captures my psyche when I commute to the office, I would say that starting with a thought of coffee to ending up with thoughts of travelling to exotic lands is something that often happens.

 Yet, more than confusing the literary term drove me to explore several books written in this genre.
 I loved to read those books.
 I ploughed through ‘Ulysses’, ‘Sound and Fury’ by William Faulkner and many others.
 I understood little but I liked the pattern of thoughts jumbled into literary pieces.
 Still, my fascination is caught around the stream of consciousness.
-My fascination caught wings when I read through Joyce’s ‘The Portrait of an artist as a young man’.
+My fascination caught wings when I read Joyce’s ‘The Portrait of an Artist as a Young Man’.
 I feel ineffable to put the magic of this term in words.

 In essence, the stream of consciousness or interior monologue has moved up the ladder.
 But the genre is going out of fashion.
-The reason why this genre is less perceived is because the modern publishers are less convinced on the commercial aspect.
-The complex structure of the narratives is often challenging average readers who believe in quick, racy books and from whom the most money comes.
+The reason why this genre is less perceived is because modern publishers are less convinced of the commercial aspect.
+The complex structure of the narratives often challenges average readers who believe in quick, racy books and from whom the most money comes.